-- 15% iShares Russell Midcap Value Index ETF (IWS)
+- iShares Corporate Bond Index ETF (LQD)

-So the stocks and bonds you get will give you a nice diversified portfolio.
+The exact allocations of each stock or bond ETF will depend on the allocation you choose.
+Either way, the stocks and bonds you get will give you a nice diversified portfolio.

 Asset Allocation And Visualization Tools

 Let’s say that you have about $50,000 invested as the demo account does.
-If you have 80% invested in stocks and 20% in bonds, given a 20 year time horizon it will show you a forecasted range of returns that you could expect to see – anywhere from $100,000-$600,000.
+If you have 80% invested in stocks and 20% in bonds, given a 20-year time horizon it will show you a forecasted range of returns that you could expect to see – anywhere from $100,000-$600,000.
 Change the percentages and timelines and it can drastically affect your results.

-So if you decide you want to change your allocation either to include more stocks or bonds, you just move the slider up or down, and then hit the “change” button, and Betterment will update your account holdings and purchasing decisions going forward.
+So if you decide you want to change your allocation either to include more stocks or bonds, you just move the slider up or down and then hit the “change” button, and Betterment will update your account holdings and purchasing decisions going forward.
 Piece of cake!

 One of the nice things about an account with Betterment is that it will automatically re-balance your portfolio for you every three months, or if your allocations drift more than 5%.
-Without re-balancing your account can easily shift over time to have an allocation that is heavier on stocks or bonds than you want it to be.
+Without re-balancing, your account can easily shift over time to have an allocation that is heavier on stocks or bonds than you want it to be.
 If you start out at say 80/20 stocks to bonds, if you don’t reallocate over time you could one day find that your account has an allocation more like 75/25 or 70/30.

 This is one of those things that most investors neglect to do on a regular basis, so it’s nice to have that part of the account be automatic.

 Betterment has a feature called SmartDeposit.
 What is it?
 SmartDeposit is a way to ensure that you’re investing more money in the stock market via Betterment instead of just letting it sit in your checking account.
 How does it work?